 - Select Windows Defender Offline scan and click Scan now.

-- Your PC will restart and the scanning process shall commence.
+- Your PC will restart and the scanning process will begin.

-Now, even though one can say that Windows Defender is providing reliable protection, we’re still more inclined towards third-party solutions.
-Especially Bitdefender Internet Security 2018, that brings so much to the table for a quite fair price.
+Even though one can say that Windows Defender is providing reliable protection, we’re still more inclined towards third-party solutions.

 - Press Windows key + I to open Settings.